sandstone-mc/sandstone-documentation/docs/features/resources/datapack/predicates.md

 ## Additional properties

-Predicates do not have additional properties, however they have condition-dependant properties.
+Predicates do not have additional properties, however they have type-dependant properties.
 All those can be found directly via autocompletion (as shown above), or by looking at the [Minecraft wiki article on Predicates](https://minecraft.wiki/Predicate#JSON_structure).